 Since finally getting my hands on a copy of this gorgeous book, I have spent far too much time drooling over its contents, and re-designing my garden in my head to accommodate more edible flowers.
 It’s impossible not to fall in love with Linda’s approach – nurture the soil, grow fine produce, and celebrate that by preparing simple, deliciously elegant dishes to share with friends and loved ones.

-You will find copies of this book in some garden centres and bookstores, or you can order it online at www.ecobotanica.com.au.
+You will find copies of this book at Eden at Byron and bookstores, or you can order it online at www.ecobotanica.com.au.
 It’s a great gift for anyone who enjoys growing food or flowers.